SALT-NLP/Persuasive-Orderings/README.md

 *Omar Shaikh, Jiaao Chen, Jon Saad-Falcon, Duen Horng (Polo) Chau, Diyi Yang*: Examining the Ordering of Rhetorical Strategies in Persuasive Requests  (EMNLP (Findings) 2020)

 To see an overview of our analyses, take a look at pattern_finding.ipynb.
-Currently, our dataset is not for public release -- we aim to release it in the near future, however.

 ### Requirements
 * Python 3.6 or higher